 Rhys ap Gruffydd fortified the town.
 In 1176 instituted the first eisteddfod, a cultural tournament, with contestants from all over the British Isles to compete for chairs in music and poetry.

 In 1227 a weekly market was established, which continues to this day.
 During the Civil War, the town’s castle was held for a time by the Royalists.

 Medieval Cardigan: Top 5 Attractions

-Cardigan Castle is a Grade I listed building dating back to the late 11th-century, though was rebuilt in 1244.
+Cardigan Castle is a Grade I listed building dating back to the late 11th-century, rebuilding in 1244.
 In 1176 the first recorded eisteddfod was held at the castle.
-After falling into disrepair the castle was restored in the early 2000s and opened to the public in 2015.
+After falling into disrepair, the castle was restored in the early 2000s and opened to the public in 2015.

 St. Dogmaels Abbey

-St. Dogmaels Abbey is an abbey on the banks of the River Teifi and close to Cardigan and Poppit Sands.
+St. Dogmaels Abbey is an abbey on the River Teifi banks and close to Cardigan and Poppit Sands.
 It was founded between 1113 and 1115 for a prior and twelve monks of the Tironensian Order.
 The earliest surviving remains date from the first half of the twelfth century.

 Cilgerran Castle is a 13th-century ruined castle thought to have been started by Gerald of Windsor around 1110–1115 and left to ruin and eventually abandoned by 1400.
-It was most heavily fortified where it faces inland, and includes a pair of drum towers which remain standing.
+It was most heavily fortified where it faces inland and includes a pair of drum towers that remain standing.